vzakharchenko/forge-sql-orm/README.md

 - Install @forge/sql, the Forge database layer
 - Install Drizzle ORM and its MySQL driver
 - Install TypeScript types for MySQL
+- Install forge-sql-orm-cli A command-line interface tool for managing Atlassian Forge SQL migrations and model generation with Drizzle ORM integration.

 ## Direct Drizzle Usage with Custom Driver